WHAT IS OPEN HIRING?

 The Body Shop first introduced the Open Hiring concept as a pilot in September 2019 in its North Carolina distribution center.

-The Open Hiring model has helped The Body Shop to eliminate background checks, drug screenings and high school education requirements in hiring seasonal employees.
+The Open Hiring model has helped The Body Shop to eliminate background checks and education requirements when hiring seasonal employees.

 To date, The Body Shop has hired 733 seasonal employees through this program.
 Of seasonal employees, 10% became permanent hires.